danch/cluster-blog/cluster-blog.md

 If I were to start over at this point, I'd settle on a single configuration, which would also include at least a small SSD for Ceph's write-ahead-log and indexes.
 An additional, larger SSD to provide a faster storage pool would also be interesting.

 # Procedures
 We're finally to the meat of the matter at hand - how to put this together and come out with a working, monitored kubernetes cluster?
-Most of the kubernetes set up has been derived from
+Most of the kubernetes set up has been derived from [Creating Highly Available Clusters with kubeadm](https://kubernetes.io/docs/setup/independent/high-availability/) This is neither the easy way (there are a good number of easier alternatives - see Docker Enterprise, kubespray, kops, GKE, EKS, AKS for example) nor [the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+Kubeadm functionality for HA configurations is still experimental and is liable to change with every release (between 1.12 and 1.13, for example, it became quite a bit more automatic.
+I'm hopeful that this trend will continue).

+Please note that the ansible I've pulled together is not intended to be a robust, general purpose cluster set up.
+It's simply the automation I wanted in order to get some level of repeatability to this process.

+## Preparation
+Prior to getting into the actual cluster initialization, the nodes need to have their baseline operating systems installed.
+I've run this procedure on both Centos 7.x (with kubernetes 1.12) and Ubuntu 18.10 (with kubernetes 1.13).
+You also need key-authenticated ssh from your workstation to all of the nodes.
+You may wish to set up passwordless sudo for that user - I don't, but that requires an extra parameter when running ansible jobs.
+Make sure that you install python on the nodes, since that's a requirement for ansible.

+Note that there's no requirement that the nodes be physical machines - a set of VMs would work fine for a walk-through.

+Your workstation needs ansible and the kubectl ('kube control' often pronounced 'cube cuddle') kubernetes client installed.

+## Define ansible inventory
+For ansible to do it's thing, it needs to know about the machines it is controlling.
+This is done through an inventory file.
+This inventory file also allows us to categorize the hosts